Fran Yeatts was hired as Executive Director of the West Seattle Food Bank June of 2001.

 Tray is a native Texan who came to Seattle in 2009 shortly after receiving a Master’s degree in Applied Linguistics from the University of North Texas.
 After 10 years of instructing college students in Mexico, Dallas and at the University of Washington, she left the world of academia to join the WSFB team.
 It is her love of language and diverse cultures that make her passionate about interacting with community members and connecting them with the services that will benefit them the most.
 Tray believes that the skill of communication is essential to success and is dedicated to increasing a sense of community and self-reliance within of all of our clients.
 She lives in West Seattle with her native Seattleite husband, Greg, and if it’s not sunny enough outside to play tennis or golf, she can usually be found painting or sewing.

 Judi Yazzolino is a long time West Seattleite and is very excited to be working and giving back to her own community.
-Before coming to the food bank Judi’s career was in the radio broadcast sales and most recently was the National Sales Manager for a cluster of 5 radio stations here in Seattle.
+Before coming to the food bank Judi’s career was in radio broadcast sales and most recently she was the National Sales Manager for a cluster of 5 radio stations here in Seattle.
 She finds it incredibly refreshing to work in the non-profit sector.
 Having been a volunteer fundraiser for various non-profits for the majority of her career, she is happy to use all of her knowledge to benefit the Food Bank.
-Her passions are hanging out with family and friends, skiing, traveling and walking her dog.
+Her passions are hanging out with family and friends, skiing, traveling and walking her dog on Alki.

 A ten-year West Seattle resident, Dick began volunteering at the West Seattle Food Bank in 2017 and has been a staff member since October 2018.
 He operates the West Seattle Food Bank’s vans, coordinates with volunteers to pick up food and other donations from the generous businesses that support the Food Bank and provides assistance within the warehouse with food distributions, technology and facility issues.
 Prior to joining the Food Bank staff, Dick was retired from a nearly 40 year career as an attorney in Alaska and Washington.
 Prior to becoming a lawyer he was a partner in a Wall Street investment firm and was employed by two United States Senators.